lorenzodifuccia/safaribooks/README.md

 ```

 The first time you'll use the program, you'll have to specify your Safari Books Online account credentials.
-For the next times you'll download a book, before session expires, you can omit the credential, because the program save your session cookies in a file called `cookies.json` (see file format [`here`](/../../issues/2#issuecomment-367726544)).
+For the next times you'll download a book, before session expires, you can omit the credential, because the program save your session cookies in a file called `cookies.json` (for **SSO** look file format [`here`](/../../issues/2#issuecomment-367726544)).

 Pay attention if you use a shared PC, because everyone that has access to your files can steal your session.
 If you don't want to cache the cookies, just use the `--no-cookies` option and provide all the time your `--cred`.

+You can configure proxies by setting on your system the environment variables `HTTP_PROXY` and `HTTPS_PROXY`.

 The program default options are thought for ensure best compatibilities for who want to export the `EPUB` to E-Readers like Amazon Kindle.
 If you want to do it, I suggest you to convert the `EPUB` to `AZW3` with [Calibre](https://calibre-ebook.com/).
 You can also convert the book to `MOBI` and if you'll do it with Calibre be sure to select `Ignore margins` in the conversion options: